 The Committee has sole discretion, at Company expense, to retain and terminate independent advisors, including sole authority to approve the fees and retention terms for such advisors, if it shall determine the services of such advisors to be necessary or appropriate.
 Any Committee member may request the participation of independent advisors in any discussion of a particular subject at any meeting.
 The Company engages Frederic W. Cook & Co., Inc. to assist the Company in its executive compensation program design and competitive pay analysis.
 The Committee reviews this information in determining compensation for its named executive officers.
 In fiscal 2006, the Committee engaged Towers Perrin and Ernst & Young as outside consultants to review the philosophies and principles upon which the program is based, and the process used by the Committee to set pay.
-In fiscal 2007, the Committee engaged Towers Perrin to review the reasonableness of the compensation of our Chief Executive Officer.
+In fiscal 2007, the Committee engaged Towers Perrin and Ernst & Young to review the Committee's charter.
+In fiscal 2007 and 2008, the Committee engaged Towers Perrin to review the reasonableness of the compensation of our Chief Executive Officer.
 For competitive market pay information provided by certain compensation consultants, see "Compensation Discussion and Analysis" beginning at page 15 below.